Robust and Differentially Private Principal Component Analysis: Numerical studies

 We observe that ${g}_{sph}$-DPPCA produces a projection map that closely resembles the non-private PCA projection, effectively capturing the underlying geographic structure in the data.
 In contrast, the projection map from NSGGD appears less informative.
 On the first PC direction ($x$-axis), NSGGD well reflects the variation with respect to countries, but its separability between nationalities decreases in the second PC direction.

-We note that this entire projecting procedure is not differentially private since the data, or score itself, needs to be privatized.
+We note that the individual scores in the projection plots are not differentially private since the raw data were used without privatization.
 Nevertheless, these projection plots are valuable because they illustrate how the proposed methods effectively capture the underlying geographic structure of genetic data.